Shanghai History Museum

 The Shanghai History Museum is originally founded in 1983 and during that time, this place was still referred to as the Shanghai Historical Relic Exhibition Hall.
 It was only in 1991 when it was officially given its current name.

 In May 2001, another significant move was made by the Shanghai History Museum.
 The Shanghai City’s History and Development Show was transferred to Pu Dong District.
-It found home in the Tower of the Oriental Pearl.
+It found a home in the Tower of the Oriental Pearl.
 The exhibit is reflective of modern-day China which still mixes touches of traditional and ancient culture.
 There are five different parts for this exhibit which are:

 •Trace Back to HuaTing